DMChernowitz/StochasticScheduler/readme.md

 | 1       | 0            | 0                     |
 | 2       | -            | 1                     |

 The idea is to work in terms of the graph below, made with this repo.
+(See `StateSpace.visualize_state_space()` in the [StateSpace docs](#statespace)).

 ![Toy Graph](readme_imgs/project_graph.png)

 This framework is particularly powerful when using exponentially distributed random variables, thanks to the memoryless property.
 This is what we get when we model the rate of probability for a task to finish as constant in time.
 For exponentials, and only exponentials, we do not need to keep track of how long a task has been running, which started first, etc. Each state is completely characterized by the set of tasks that are currently Active, Finished, or not yet started (Idle).

 In the graph, the state of each task is represented by a letter, and the project states are represented by triplets of letters.
 Transitions are arrows indicating which task starts or finishes.
 The term _metastate_, in short, means the tasks may have various stages of completion collected into one node.
-More in the next section.
+More in the [next subsection](#erlang-distributed-tasks).

 ### Erlang Distributed Tasks